paumayell/pangenomics-workshop/_extras/guide.md

 This Workshop is divided in 3 lessons:
 1. Introduction to Bash.
 2. Introduction to Python.
 3. Pangenome Analysis in Prokaryotes.

-Introduction to bash
-Introduction to Python
-This lesson is needed only if you are going to study the TDA
+This lesson is divided in an introduction to pangenome analysis and some topological data analysis episodes.

 # General notes for the whole workshop

 ## Technical tips and tricks

 The parent directory of everything that we will be using during the lesson is `/home/dcuser/dc_workshop`❓.
 At the beginning of the workshop make sure it looks like this:

 FIXME: `tree` command of the `dc_workshop`❓ folder. 💢